Polymer/polymer/README.md

    However, we've taken care to limit the number of changes that are strictly required and to ease the process of upgrading:

-   * Polymer 2.0 introduces a number of [new idioms and best practices](#link), but we've provided a [lightweight compatibility layer](#link) allowing you to upgrade your 1.x code with minimal modifications.
+   * Polymer 2.0 introduces a new [ES6 class-based syntax](#20-es6-class-based-syntax), but we've provided a [lightweight compatibility layer](#10-compatibility-layer) allowing you to upgrade your 1.x code with minimal modifications.
 Depending on your needs, you can either take advantage of the compatibility layer or jump straight to idiomatic 2.0 style.

    * Before releasing Polymer 2.0, we'll also provide an upgrade tool to automate as many of the changes (both required and recommended) as possible.